Blog

 I was just thirteen at the ‘Dawning of the Age of Aquarius’.
 Now, more than fifty years on, the spirit of this infectious song still seems to permeate western culture with its moon-struck optimism and idealism.
 Freedom, peace, innovation, unity, equality, rights and enlightenment became bi-words of a boom that is still echoing loudly off the silo walls.

 It all seemed within reach, once, before the aughts.
 Coming out of the Second World War, the only way was up.
 Immigrants grabbed hold of their boot straps, while civil rights, women’s liberation and various revolutions and decolonizations took hold around us.
 The headlines were full of the fall of the Berlin wall, space exploration and the promise of emerging digital technologies.
+There was still a general sense of solidarity on the path towards good and away from evil.

 Right here, on this world wide web, the news is full of it — stories about the quest to be on the right side of history.
-But while the past is crushed and brushed aside to make way for the new, we cover up the troubles that corrupt this new milieu and bury the blessings that have been our inheritance.
+We balk at the past, with its injustices and ignorance.
+But when the past is crushed and brushed aside to make way for the new, we cover up the troubles that corrupt this new milieu and bury the blessings that have been our inheritance.
+One injustice is replaced by another and inconvenient evidence is still thoroughly ignored.

 So what shall we really say then, but “same old — same old,” “there is nothing new under the sun,” “what has been done will be done again” and what is undone will be undone again.
 History is!
 How can so many so quickly lose sight of it?
 In the annals of time, the thousand thousand pages are replete with reports documenting stories of the good, the bad and the ugly, all lying in wait, vying for attention and struggling to stay on top.
-Over and over again, in dizzying cycles, the myriad tumbling forces of nurture and nature go at it, biding their time or erupting with fury, but always seeking to succeed, or at least survive.
-And through it all, most people — ordinary, little people prevailed.
-They were born and lived and died in spite of it all, backed into their small corner, to be simply known but not renowned — to flourish (and wither) where they were planted.
+Over and over again, in dizzying cycles, the myriad tumbling forces of nurture and nature go at it, biding their time or erupting with fury — always seeking to succeed, or at least survive.

 It is in the fine print of the story of civilization that we find ourselves — the unsung foot soldiers of larger narratives.
 We who live, laugh and love; learn, labour and create; marry and nurture, before finally taking our leave — we are the purveyors of joy, of ‘lebensfreude’.
 We lay claim to the enjoyment of God Creator — to the common, grace filled inheritance that is central to our being and history’s unfolding.
 To have kept at this, in spite of the disasters and corruption that afflict us, is all the more remarkable.